Jonnybuoy/coding_challenge/README.md

 # Coding Challenge - Python

 This is a coding challenge that writes an algorithm that given an M X N  matrix, returns all numbers that are the maximum value in its row but the minimum in its column.
+The time complexity of the algorithm is O(m * n) because it has two nested loops.
+The outer loop iterates m times, and the inner loop iterates n times.
+Hence, the total number of iterations is m * n.

 ## Prerequisites